 #In the first world, we generally understand our privilege when compared to many other countries.
 We know that there’s more terrorism in the Middle East, less government stability in Venezuela, and the Maldives is disappearing due to climate change.
 What we never hear about, however, is the Lake Chad Crisis.

 Since the US invasion of Afghanistan, drug production has exploded to a staggering 35 times of what it used to be in 2001.
 According to UNODC report, the country provides for around 90% of the world’s heroin, not to mention other drugs, such as morphine, of the poppy.

 Asia-Pacific, China, Politics

 South Asia is one of richest regions in the world due to its wealth of minerals, beautiful climate, a variety of products, the manufacturing sector, and industries.
 This region is divided into the world’s three rapidly developing countries: Pakistan, China, and India.
 And the focus is on the Bay of Bengal.

 Business, Human Rights, Opinion, Politics, World

-After World War II, the U.S emerged as a super power, a nation bent on ruling the world.
-But what they did by dropping a nuclear bomb on Japan, killing thousands of innocent people, created a sense of alarm and threat among the other countries, fearing to lose their sovereignty not only before the U.S, but to any other country.
+After World War II, the U.S emerged as a superpower; a nation bent on ruling the world.
+Dropping a nuclear bomb on Japan, killing thousands of innocent people, created a sense of alarm and threat among the other countries.
+It caused a fear to lose their sovereignty not only before the U.S but to any other country.
 This is the story of artificial islands in China.

 Asia-Pacific, China, Vietnam, Politics

 In every aspect of life, there tends to be a desire to have others see things from our own perspective.
-If this should be the case, then in theory, we would all share the same views and opinions about basic values, uniting for common goals and building stronger economies and a more united human world.
+If this would be the case, then, in theory, we would all share the same views and opinions about basic values, uniting for common goals and building stronger economies and a more united human world instead of waging war.
 But, this is not the case and as such, our differences in wants and needs, political inclinations of self-serving leaders, and mutual disrespect has always been the bane of all wars.